azraeljd/systemdog/README.md

 sudo cp systemdog /bin
 ```
 ## Compatibility
-System Dog is tested and working on these shells and operating systems:
+System Dog is tested and working on these operating systems:
-### Shells
-- Bash
-- Zsh
-### Operating Systems
-- Linux
+- Linux (Bash and ZSH)
+- FreeBSD (Bash and ZSH)